Azure/batch-shipyard/docs/99-current-limitations.md

 current limitation of the underlying Azure Batch service.
 * Only Intel MPI can be used in conjunction Infiniband/RDMA on Azure Linux VMs.
 This is a current limitation of the underlying VM and host drivers.
+* GlusterFS on compute can only be used on pure dedicated Batch pools.
+Allocation will fail if such a shared data volume is specified or if a resize is attempted.

+### Special Considerations for Low-Priority Compute Nodes
+* Pool and compute node allocation may take up to the full resize timeout and not reach full allocation with low priority if a low priority node is pre-empted and the target number of low priority nodes cannot be reached.
+* Pool allocation is considered successful if the target number of dedicated nodes is reached.
+If the number of low priority nodes cannot be reached, a resize error will be logged, but the allocation will continue such as continuing with SSH user provisioning and data ingress.
+* Certain commands may timeout and fail with low priority nodes.
+As nodes can be pre-empted at any time, commands that rely on interacting with the node such as direct SSH access, task termination, etc. may not complete successfully.
+* `pool udi` command will only run a multi-instance update if a compute pool is completely comprised of dedicated nodes.
+For pools with any low-priority nodes then images will be updated individually on each node via SSH, thus requiring an SSH user to be active and allocated on the nodes.